YLu-1258/YLu-Blog/_posts/2022-10-2-Collegeboard-notes-unit-1.md

 - *Organizing the program into modules and functional components*
 - *Creation of diagrams that represent the layouts of the user interface*
 - *Development of a testing strategy for the program*

+## 1.4: Identifying and Correcting Errors
+**Learning Objectives**
+CRD-2.I.1 - *A logic error is a mistake in the algorithm or program that causes it to behave incorrectly or unexpectedly.*
+CRD-2.I.2 - *A syntax error is a mistake in the program where the rules of the programming language are not followed.*
+CRD-2.I.3 - *A run-time error is a mistake in the program that occurs during the execution of a program.
+Programming languages define their own runtime errors.*
+CRD-2.I.4 - *An overflow error is an error that occurs when a computer attempts to handle a number that is outside of the defined range of values.*
+CRD-2.I.5 - *The following are effective ways to find and correct errors:*
+- **test cases**
+- **hand tracing**
+- **visualizations**
+- **debuggers**
+- **adding extra output statement(s)**
+CRD-2.J.1 - *In the development process, testing uses defined inputs to ensure that an algorithm or program is producing the expected outcomes.
+Programmers use the results from testing to revise their algorithms or programs.*
+CRD-2.J.2 - *Defined inputs used to test a program should demonstrate the different expected outcomes that are at or just beyond the extremes (minimum and maximum) of input data.*
+CRD-2.J.3 - *Program requirements are needed to identify appropriate defined inputs for testing.*